-"The museum exists because everyday people in Memphis, mostly black Americans, committed themselves and their dollars to help make the museum a reality," says Barbara Andrews, director of education and interpretation at the museum.
+"The museum exists because everyday people in Memphis, mostly black Americans, committed themselves and their dollars to help make the museum a reality," said Barbara Andrews, director of education and interpretation at the museum, said in 2014.

 "Dr. King was assassinated here and for too many African Americans who paid the ultimate price for rights guaranteed in the Constitution but withheld because of race, there are too few markers or notations of their sacrifices to help move America to a more perfect union."

-7. Grigory Rasputin, killed at the Yusupov Palace, St. Petersburg, December 1916
+Killed at the Yusupov Palace, St. Petersburg, Russia.
+December 1916.

 Months before they were hounded out by the 1917 revolution, Russia's already stressed nobles had another problem on their plate: Grigory Rasputin.